Furikuda/bork/docs/internals/security.rst

 the root node of a DAG through its edges, since the root node has no incoming edges.

-With the scheme as described so far an attacker could easily replace the manifest, therefore Borg includes a tertiary authentication mechanism (TAM) that is applied to the manifest (see :ref:`tam_vuln`).
+With the scheme as described so far an attacker could easily replace the manifest, therefore Bork includes a tertiary authentication mechanism (TAM) that is applied to the manifest (see :ref:`tam_vuln`).

 TAM works by deriving a separate key through HKDF_ from the other encryption and